Not a nice subject, but let’s have a look at it.

 - Whatever view we hold, the picture is not crystal clear, and we would do well to hold our view with humility rather than unjustified certainty.

 - The traditional view (unending punishment) may initially seem strong, but it is based on surprisingly few unambiguous passages.
 It rests most strongly on a few verses in the highly symbolic book of Revelation.
-It appears to be unjust (do finite sins deserve infinite punishment?), and is often only sustained by appeals to not think we can know more than God (when in fact the question is knowing what God says).
+The sayings of Jesus, which seem at first sight to support this view, turn out not to.
+It appears to be unjust (do finite sins deserve infinite punishment?) and entails the conclusion that the majority of human beings will suffer forever while the elect few enjoy eternal life – and yet God is love!
+It is sometimes only sustained by appeals to not think we can know more than God, when in fact the question is knowing what God actually says.

-- The middle view, often called ‘conditional immortality’ seems to me to make most sense of the Biblical evidence, and is also more realistic than universalism and more compassionate than the traditional view.
+- The middle view seems to me to make most sense of the Biblical evidence, and is (I think) more realistic than universalism and more compassionate than the traditional view.

 - No view is entirely satisfactory as each has passages that appear to support it and others which appear to oppose it.
 But the conditional immortality view seems to explain more and require less of a stretch when considering difficult passages.